chungdz/DRPN/README.md

 # Description
-The source code is for paper #2882.
+The source code is for paper Denoising Neural Network for News Recommendation with Positive and Negative Implicit Feedback.

 # Package Introduction
 - datasets: the code for config and dataset class.